Tag

 DeSmuME is another great Nintendo DS emulator which is open-source and free to use.
 This emulator is available for all the major OS including Mac, Linux, and Windows.
 It supports both 32-bit and 64-bit, apart from this it even supports graphics modification depending on the system you are using and its capabilities.

-This best DS emulator for PC offers a cheat code manager, save slot, and USB controllers support.
+This best DS emulator for Windows 11 PC offers a cheat code manager, save slot, and USB controllers support.
 The save slot feature lets you continue from where you left off.
 For Windows devices, the emulator depends on the Microsoft UCRT DLLs that are in your system.
 The users of this Nintendo DS emulator for Mac and Windows should even patch the latest version available for stable and better performance.

 Download Now